CloudLabs-Samples/EduLabs/Demo/azure/demo-m365.md

 6. You can further use the Virtual machine and tools as required.

+## Accessing Microsoft 365 Admin Center

+1. You can directly access the Microsoft 365 Admin Center by navigating to: https://admin.microsoft.com

+2. Sign in with your Global admin credentials:

+   * **Username/Email**:  <inject key="AzureAdUserEmail"></inject>
+   * **Password**:  <inject key="AzureAdUserPassword"></inject>

+3. Once logged in, you’ll have access to the M365 Admin Center, where you can manage users, licenses, and other M365 services.

-## Getting started with the Azure Portal
+## Getting started with the Azure Portal (Optional)

 1. In the browser that you already opened, open a new tab, and sign in to the **Azure Portal** (<http://portal.azure.com>).